jtsextonMITRE/nccoe-tls-visibility/source/G_RiskCompliance.rst

 design's logical components and the security characteristics enumerated in relevant cybersecurity documents are available in :ref:`AppendixG`.

-Any organization can use these mappings to implement or refine TLS 1.3 visibility solutions.
+Any organization can use security control mappings to implement or refine TLS 1.3 visibility solutions.
 The mappings explain how cybersecurity functions from the reference design relate to NIST-recommended security outcomes and controls.
 See the security outcome subcategories from the NIST